St. Cloud, MN

 Chances are, even if you’re not 'doing' inbound marketing, you’re likely using several pieces of it.
 Do you blog?
 Post on social media?
 Send emails, have a website, design brand-related information, provide downloadable content, or ask contacts and customers for their information?
 Inbound, inbound, inbound.

-But doing inbound marketing the right way is sort of like a game of dominos; only when all the pieces are in place and lined up just right do you get this great outcome - an epic series of results that all work together – that only work together.
+But doing inbound marketing the right way is sort of like a game of dominos; only when all the pieces are in place and lined up just right do you get this great outcome – an epic series of results that all work together.
+That only work together.
+If you think about inbound marketing in this way, it makes sense that inbound marketing is perfect for events, right?

-It's a great way to find and connect with target attendees, start conversations between speakers and invitees, get a feel for your audience, gather feedback, and continue the conversation after the event is done and passed.
+Social media is a great way to find and connect with target attendees, start conversations among speakers and invitees, get a feel for your audience, gather feedback, and continue the conversation after the event is done.
+With a variety of social channels at our fingertips, you can add both fun and professional elements to your event.
+In fact, a lot of these can be both fun and professional.
+Here are some examples:

-“Fun”: Twitter contests and giveaways, Snapchat filters, Instagram contests and giveaways, Facebook sharing
+“Fun”: Twitter contests and giveaways, Snapchat filters, Instagram live videos or highlights, social media giveaways, Facebook live videos, sharing engaging memories from the event

-“Professional”: LinkedIn groups, Surveys, Facebook event invites, Twitter lists, Live Chats, ‘Ask me Anything’ sessions
+“Professional”: LinkedIn groups, surveys, polls, Facebook event pages, Twitter lists, live chats, ‘Ask me Anything’ sessions

 One of the most valuable tools when bringing inbound into event marketing strategies is your approach to email.
 Email marketing can be effective both leading up to and following events.
-Compiling a target list of invitees, reaching out to registered attendees, and following up with contacts can all make an impact on how successful your event is.
+Compiling a list of target invitees, reaching out to registered attendees, and following up with contacts can all make an impact on how successful your event is.

-I know what you might be thinking; “What the heck does my website have to do with my IN PERSON event?” … My answer: everything.
-Like social, your website will likely do some of the heavy lifting for you in terms of pre-event information, registration, etc. But it can do more than be home to FAQs, Event Schedules, and Attendee Details (although these are all great pieces of content and helpful for your event).
-Your website can be a major player in two other ways …
+My answer: everything.
+Like social media, your website will likely do some of the heavy lifting for you to provide pre-event information, registration information, etc. But it can do more than house FAQs, event schedules, and attendee details — although these are all great pieces of content and helpful for your event.

-There are number of ways inbound marketing can play a role in your event.
-When you pull the right inbound marketing practices into your event planning strategy, you can get some pretty impressive results.
 Not only will you be able to successfully utilize various channels for connecting with and growing your network, you can maintain and strengthen the contacts you gain – all to get you closer to your goal.
-And just like that it all comes together.
+And just like that, it all comes together.

 We regularly share insights on how we approach marketing.
 Get on the list.